maptime/map-accessibility-guidelines/BestPractices.md

 * Design for a diverse set of users who will interact with your map(s).
 Consider users including visually impaired users, users with cognitive disabilities, users with physical or motor limitations, users with different spatial perceptions, etc.  *Note:* Keyboard user != Screen reader user, but Keyboard user ≈ Screen reader user.

-* Acquaint yourself with accessibility standars (WebAIM, etc.), but remember accessibility is about people.
+* Acquaint yourself with accessibility standards (WebAIM, etc.), but remember accessibility is about people.
 Only people can evaluate true accessibility.
 Accessibility evaluation tools (WAVE, etc.) can help facilitate human interaction but it is not the catch-all answer.

 * Something that is dead on mobile, is dead.